Microsoft launches promising tablet, risks remain

-Microsoft Corp's (MSFT.O) new Surface device signals the software company's hunger to join the three-way battle for the tablet market with Apple Inc (AAPL.O) and Google Inc (GOOG.O), even if its longstanding hardware partners are not quite ready.
+Microsoft Corp's new Surface device signals the software company's hunger to join the three-way battle for the tablet market with Apple Inc and Google Inc, even if its longstanding hardware partners are not quite ready.

 The company's unprecedented move into PC design was a slap for traditional PC makers - which have fallen behind Apple in creating attractive machines that blend smoothly with software - but may primarily be a wake-up call for its partners rather than a long-term attempt to compete.